 Call the Vets

-Contact us immediately and bring your cat to the clinic right away.
-We will focus on expelling the chocolate and using activated charcoal to bind any remaining toxins.
-Next, we’ll focus on rehydrating your cat and offering supportive medications.
+Contact us or bring your cat to the clinic right away.
+We’ll focus on expelling the chocolate and using activated charcoal to bind any remaining toxins.
+After this, we’re going to provide supportive care, which includes IV fluids, medication, and more.

 Monitor Symptoms